MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 - Security
 description: Guide de sécurité pour Skype Entreprise Online <add description>
 ms.openlocfilehash: 555a7bd3e4a57c637c0375ea406caeca3c221be7
-ms.sourcegitcommit: f3b41e7abafc84571bd9e8267d41decc0fe78e4a
+ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 03/08/2019
+ms.lasthandoff: 04/23/2019
-ms.locfileid: "30493913"
+ms.locfileid: "32247999"
 ---
 # <a name="security-and-skype-for-business-online"></a>Sécurité et Skype pour les entreprises en ligne

-Skype for Business Online (SfBO), as part of the Office 365 service, follows all the security best practices and procedures such as service-level security through defense-in-depth, customer controls within the service, security hardening and operational best practices.
+Skype Entreprise Online (SfBO), en tant qu’élément du service Office 365, observe toutes les meilleures pratiques et procédures de sécurité comme la sécurité au niveau des services, la défense en profondeur, les contrôles clients au sein du service, la sécurité renforcée et les meilleures pratiques opérationnelles.
 Pour plus d’informations, consultez le Center Trust Microsoft (https://microsoft.com/trustcenter).

 ## <a name="trustworthy-by-design"></a>Fiable par conception
 Skype for Business Online is designed and developed in compliance with the Microsoft Trustworthy Computing Security Development Lifecycle (SDL), which is described at https://www.microsoft.com/en-us/sdl/default.aspx.
 The first step in creating a more secure unified communications system was to design threat models and test each feature as it was designed.
 Multiple security-related improvements were built into the coding process and practices.
 Build-time tools detect buffer overruns and other potential security threats before the code is checked in to the final product.
 Of course, it is impossible to design against all unknown security threats.
 No system can guarantee complete security.
 However, because product development embraced secure design principles from the start, Skype for Business Online incorporates industry standard security technologies as a fundamental part of its architecture.